Henry Wills (Medal of Honor)

 Henry Wills (born c.
 1842, date of death unknown) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Indian Wars of the western United States.

 Formative years

-Born in Gracon, Virginia in about 1842, Wills resided in St. Louis, Missouri at the time of hs enlistment in the United States Army.
+Born in Gracon, Virginia in about 1842, Wills resided in St. Louis, Missouri at the time of his enlistment in the United States Army.

 American Civil War

 Wills served as a private in Company C of the 8th Cavalry Regiment.
 He was cited for providing "[s]ervices against hostile Indians" near Fort Selden, New Mexico, from July 8 to July 11, 1873, and was awarded the Medal of Honor two years later, on August 12, 1875.
+He participated in the same engagement as fellow Medal of Honor recipient Frank Bratling.

 Medal of Honor citation

 Rank and organization: Private, Company C, 8th U.S. Cavalry.
 Place and date: Near Fort Selden, N. Mex., 8-July 11, 1873.
 Entered service at.
 Pennsylvania.
 Birth: Gracon, Pa.
 Date of issue: August 12, 1875.